Doha Film Institute: Doha Tribeca Film Festival (2009-2012)

-Ajyal Film Festival (2013-present)
+Ajyal Film Festival (2013-2024)

 The Ajyal Film Festival was launched in November 2013 to showcase family-friendly films from around the world "designed to nurture minds across generations and support the development of thoughtful future leaders."
-Ajyal takes places over six or seven days in October or November each year.
+Ajyal took place over six or seven days in October or November each year.
+Ajyal ran as a festival until 2024.
+Since 2025, its youth jury continued as the Ajyal Film Competition within the Doha Film Festival.
 Amid shutdowns and increased safety measures due to the COVID-19 pandemic, the 2021 edition was conducted in a hybrid format with both online and in-person film screenings.
-The festival is unique in that its film jury consists of DFI members between ages 8 and 25 who take part in post-viewing discussions and vote for each year's winning films.
-Those chosen by the jury are given funding for their next film.
-Jurors themselves are divided into three groups: Mohaq (ages 8–12), Hilal (ages 13–17), and Bader (ages 18–25).
+The festival was unique in that its film jury consists of DFI members between ages 8 and 25 who take part in post-viewing discussions and vote for each year's winning films.
+Those chosen by the jury were given funding for their next film.
+Jurors themselves were divided into three groups: Mohaq (ages 8–12), Hilal (ages 13–17), and Bader (ages 18–25).
 In 2021, more than 500 jurors from more than 40 countries participated.
-In addition to evaluating each film in general, the jury looks specifically at how the film's message can "bring about social change."
-Ajyal has annual themes as well that lend inspiration to its filmmakers.
+In addition to evaluating each film in general, the jury looked specifically at how the film's message can "bring about social change."
+Ajyal had annual themes as well that lend inspiration to its filmmakers.
 The 2021 theme was "Press Play," which focused on "mov[ing] forward out of pause mode and rekindl[ing] people's passion for play, exploration, and discovery through shared cultural experiences."
-The festival also has a Made in Qatar session that showcases short films by Qatari creators.
+The festival also had a Made in Qatar session that showcases short films by Qatari creators.
 In 2020, Made in Qatar was held drive-in style in Lusail.
-In addition to the film screenings, Ajyal hosts several special events, including exhibitions, concerts, workshops, installations, live performances, panels, and family activities during the festival.
+In addition to the film screenings, Ajyal hosted several special events, including exhibitions, concerts, workshops, installations, live performances, panels, and family activities during the festival.

 Qumra (2014-present)

 The Qumra film platform started in March 2014 as a way to showcase up-and-coming filmmakers.
 In addition to screenings, the festival holds masterclasses and discussions with industry professionals who help guide new filmmakers to making the content of their film internationally accessible.
 Since its inception, Qumra has evolved beyond the event itself into an "online portal, digital event space, and resource hub, and a unique incubator intended to assist first- and second-time filmmakers from around the world."
-The 2022 edition of Qumra was held virtually.
 After being held online from 2020-2022, the 2023 Qumra Film Festival was held in person again and featured 44 films of which 13 were from Qatar itself.
+The 2026 edition was held online because of the Iran war, with 49 projects from 39 countries participating.